anindyasarkarIITH/HAGS_Eviction/README.md

+##Official Repository of the paper titled "Active Geospatial Search for Efficient Tenant Eviction Outreach"

-## To train our proposed method, please execute
+#To train our proposed method, please execute
 Python train.py

-## To test our proposed method, please execute
+#To test our proposed method, please execute
 Python eval.py